pburkholder/eponymous-principles/presentation.md

 ^You can't really argue w/ Newton's law (unless relativistic)

-^Because
-while Murphys Law doesn't have evident per se, it is still the backbone of our work in Disaster Recovery plan, business continuity plans and much else the SRE community does.
+^ Murphys Law - true in experience, basis of our work

-^And Moore's Law (paraphrased here) has mostly held true for over 50 years
+^And Moore's Law (paraphrased here) has mostly held true for over 50 years and helps us anticipate

 ---